 - Instant Pot Vegan Butter Chicken with Tofu

 Vegan Paneer Butter Masala Recipe

 - 4 cloves garlic (crushed into a paste)

 - 1 inch ginger (crushed into a paste.
 You can do this along with the garlic)

 - 3 medium tomatoes (chopped)

-- 2 tsp paprika (or Kashmiri chili powder)
+- 2 teaspoon paprika (or Kashmiri chili powder)

-- Heat 1 tbsp butter in a saucepan.
+- Heat 1 tablespoon butter in a saucepan.

-- Add the onions and garlic and saute, stirring frequently, until the onions turn translucent.
+- Add the onions, garlic and ginger and saute, stirring frequently, until the onions turn translucent.

 - Add the tomatoes and the cashews.
 Cook, covered but stirring frequently, until the tomatoes have reduced to a pulp.
 Add the coriander powder, turmeric and paprika and continue cooking for another 5 minutes.
 Turn off the heat.